P.E.E.: History

 In 1999, The Roaring Mechanism, the band's second and final album, was released on Absolutely Kosher Records.
 It received mixed reviews on release, with criticism towards the band's emphasis on experimentation and a focus on prog rock-esque rhythmic shifts.
-The same year, Jim and Kelly's relationship ended.
+The same year, Jim and Kelly's relationship ended, as well as the practice space P.E.E. and other bands from the area shutting down.
 The band gradually disbanded while maintaining an amicable relationship, as they became preoccupied with personal commitments.
 Their final release was a limited-edition split with indie rock band Fuck in 2000, released exclusively through the Cool Beans! zine.

 The group reunited in 2009 for Tiber and his wife Kim's 10th anniversary.
 The following year, they reunited again to play at the 2010 Noise Pop Festival in San Francisco, which regained the members' interest in playing again.
 This led to the formation of ImPeRiLs, a collaboration between Stanley, Connors, and Allan Moon.
 They released a sole self-titled album in 2013, but later became inactive.

 In 2017, the band self-released Box Demo #2, an album of demos recorded in 1995 before Now, More Charm and More Tender.
 It was reissued in 2022 on streaming services and cassettes by Deathbomb Arc as i win me over.
 The band would later release another demo release, Box Demo #1, in 2023.
 The demo release was recorded in 1994, from the same session their first single was from.